What is Node JS Used for in 2024 – Complete Guide

 Node.js can be used to create both the back-end and front-end of an application using a single codebase.
 This approach enables the use of JavaScript on both the client-side and server-side, making data synchronization between the server and client seamless.

-Secret To Increased Productivity
+Secret to Increased Productivity

 Where Node JS is used includes when a company wishes to gain the efficiencies associated with using a single code-base (JavaScript) for both front-end and back-end development.